ghdl/ghdl-yosys-plugin/README.md

 ## Build as a module (shared library)

-> On Windows, Yosys does not support loading modules dynamically.
-Therefore, this build approach is not possible.
-See [*Build as part of Yosys*](#build-as-part-of-yosys-not-recommended) below.

 - Get and install [Yosys](https://github.com/YosysHQ/yosys).
 - Get sources, build and install [GHDL](https://github.com/ghdl/ghdl).
 Ensure that GHDL is configured with synthesis features (enabled by default since v0.37).
 See [Building GHDL](https://github.com/ghdl/ghdl#building-ghdl).